-2.1 In accordance with City guidelines after all administrative costs are deducted therefrom, the City will contribute to the Agency the amount of TWENTY-NINE THOUSAND ONE HUNDRED FORTY and 00/100 DOLLARS (\$29,140.00).

-2.2 Payments will be made in quarterly installments, payable at or near the beginning of each quarter.
+- 2.1 In accordance with City guidelines after all administrative costs are deducted therefrom, the City will contribute to the Agency the amount of TWENTY-NINE THOUSAND ONE HUNDRED FORTY and 00/100 DOLLARS (\$29,140.00). - 2.2 Payments will be made in quarterly installments, payable at or near the beginning of each quarter and will begin only after this Agreement has been executed.